5.16 Checking the linearity assumption

 Figure 5.35: Changing the amount of smoothing in a CR plot

 In this example, the default gives us a hint that there is non-linearity, but by smoothing more we see that it looks like a quadratic curve may be adequate.
 Note that adding a quadratic term in this example means adding the square of the square root, which is just tb itself, resulting in a model with both sqrt(tb) and tb.
-This will be explored in one of the Exercises.
+This will be explored in one of the exercises at the end of this chapter.

 References